Deehjay/be-nc-games/README.md

 ## Testing

 This project makes use of the npm package `SuperTest` in collaboration with our chosen testing suite, Jest.
-In order for the tests to run correctly, you'll need to install SuperTest as a dev dependency:
+To run the tests:

 ```
-npm install -D supertest
+npm t index.test.js
 ```

 For creating further tests, take a look at the SuperTest [documentation](https://npmjs.com/package/supertest)